Hackers News Hackers News

 CyberSecurity News

-CISA Warns: Microsoft PowerPoint Code Injection Exploited
+CISA Warns of Microsoft PowerPoint Code Injection Vulnerability Exploited in Attacks

 The U.S. Cybersecurity and Infrastructure Security Agency (CISA) has issued a critical alert regarding a code-injection vulnerability in Microsoft PowerPoint, warning of a significant risk to...